Genivia/RE-flex/doc/index.md

 list that matches a `]` and a `[`, `[^][]` is a list that matches anything but `]` and `[`, and `[-^]` is a list that matches a `-` and a `^`.

-Bracket lists may contain ASCII and Unicode \ref reflex-patterns-cat.
+Bracket lists may contain ASCII and Unicode \ref reflex-pattern-cat.

 To add Unicode character categories and UTF-8 characters to bracket lists
 \ref reflex-pattern-unicode should be enabled.